dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-2-themes.rst

     $ git clone --recursive git@github.com:getpelican/pelican-themes.git

-Note that it uses sub-modules, so you need to use ``--recursive`` when cloning.
+Note that it uses sub-modules, so you need to use ``\-\-recursive`` when cloning.
 In order to pull the latest changes in the future, you need to do this:

 .. code-block:: console